 The standard paradigm of phase transitions in a planar system of electrically neutral particles representing an effective XY-model spin dictates that long-range order does not exist at any finite temperature \cite{Mermin,Hohenberg}.
 On the other hand, below a critical temperature $T_{c}$, spin-spin correlations in two spatial dimensions decay in a power-law fashion.
 As a consequence, short-range cooperative phenomena, such as superfluidity, can exist at these low temperatures.
-Below the critical point, thermal excitations predominantly occur in the form of vortex-antivortex pairs (VAPs).
-Due to the attraction between vortex and antivortex, the VAPs remain bound at $T<T_{c}$, and the gas thus remains superfluid, while the dissociation of VAPs at $T>T_{c}$ leads to an exponential decay of correlations.
-This standard scenario, corresponding to the celebrated BKT phase transition \cite{Berezinskii,kosterlitz1973oma,kosterlitz1974critical}, however conventionally only applies when the particles interact by short-range (contact) interactions.
+Below the critical point, thermal excitations predominantly occur in the form of vortex-antivortex pairs.
+Due to the attraction between vortex and antivortex, the vortex-antivortex pairs remain bound at $T<T_{c}$, and the gas thus remains superfluid, while the dissociation of vortex-antivortex pairs at $T>T_{c}$ leads to an exponential decay of correlations.
+This standard scenario, corresponding to the celebrated BKT phase transition \cite{Berezinskii,kosterlitz1973oma,kosterlitz1974critical}, however conventionally only applies when the particle interact by short-range (contact) potentials.